tkow/react-inner-hooks-extension/packages/react-inner-hooks-extension/README.md

     />
 ```

-you write once, you can use it everywhere just only to move it another place with cut and paste.
-This is convinent in some case, you obey strictly obey React's hooks rendering rules and declaretive policy.
+you write once this, you can use or move it another place everywhere with cut and paste.
+This is more convenient in some case than you obey strictly React's hooks rendering rules and declarative policy.

 ## Caveat

-Inner hooks look opposed to React declarative policy but though also be encapsulated and abstracted by custom hooks.
-And I think this feature sholud be equipped in React library itself or extend its render function as possible for more effetive about perfomance and avoidance to repeat  to write withInnerHooks hoc any where.
+Inner hooks look opposed to React declarative policy though it can also be encapsulated and abstracted by custom hooks.
+Futhur more, I think this feature should be equipped in React library itself or extend its render function as possible for more effective about performance and avoidance to repeat to write withInnerHooks hoc everywhere.
 If you use eslint with several react-hooks rules, this library violates some of them.
 So you may need to ignore them.

 ## Develop Environment